20220888/20220888/reflective-prompts (1).md

 ### What is an IDE?

+Just found out what IDE is.
+An integrated development environment (IDE) is software for building applications that combines common developer tools into a single graphical user interface (GUI).

 ### What did you learn out of the Marshmallow Challenge?

+A team building exercise making use of marshmallow and spagetti to make the tallest building of it with marshamallow sitting on top.

 ### Did you have any blocks during this challenge?
 How did you overcome them?

+Sad to say I did not participate in it was at home sick

 ### So far, what was the hardest moment of this course for you?

+brains do not co-operate in coding.

 ### What is OOP?

 ### Are you using the canvas content?
 Do you find it helpful or tedious?